 - The nature and duration of the training period seen in this field is more extensive and longer than what is seen in other professions.

-- Although there are a lot of hurdles involved in the short-run, this field does have a lot of scope for lucrative financial and professional growth in the long-run.
+- Although there are a lot of hurdles involved in the short-run best thing about Manufacturing Industry is that the Manufacturing Industry does have a lot of scope for lucrative financial and professional growth in the long-run.

 Where have you been born and raised?

 I was born and raised in my native town of Akola, Maharashtra.